-The Company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of ix.
-Compliance with approved Scheme(s) of Arrangements xi.
-Undisclosed income xii.
-Detàils of Crypto Currency or Virtual Currency
+The Company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017.

+ix.
+Compliance with approved Scheme(s) of Arrangements

 The Company has not entered into any scheme of arrangements as approved by the competent authority in terms of Section 230 to 237 of the Companies Act, 2013, thus, the disclosures relating to compliance with approved scheme of arrangements is not applicable to the Company.